KBRaj003/MKBCoding/README.md

 # MKBCoding
 Learning Purpose
-Meant to analyse and learn git
+Meant to analyse and learn git.